siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

    >**3.
 Artifactory Uploader**
-      - Processes the CycloneDXBOM file(i.e., the output of the SW360PackageCreator) and uploads the already cleared components(clearing state-Report approved) to the siparty release repo in Jfrog Artifactory.The components in the states other than "Report approved" will be handled by the clearing experts via the Clearing Automation Dashboard.
+      - Processes the CycloneDXBOM file(i.e., the output of the SW360PackageCreator) and uploads the already cleared components(clearing state-Report approved) to the siparty release repo in Jfrog Artifactory.The components in the states other than "Report approved" will be handled by the clearing experts via the Continuous Clearing Dashboard.

-### **Prerequisite for CA Tool execution**
+### **Prerequisite for Continuous Clearing tool execution**

    - Input files according to project type